onap/dcaegen2/docs/sections/design-components/DCAE-MOD/DCAE-MOD-goals.rst

 - Support automated adaptation of ML model from Acumos to DCAE design & runtime environment through the Acumos Adapter.

-- DCAE-MOD is developed by the DCAE team to ensure consistency across all DCAE implementation, with the long term objective to integrate with SDC as part of the Design Platform.
+- DCAE-MOD is developed by the DCAE team to ensure consistency across all DCAE implementation, with the long term objective to integrate with SDC & Policy/CLAMP as part of the Design Platform.

-- Integrate with ONAP User Experience portals (initially ONAP portal, later SDC portal).